The Kingsgate Scandal

 The mini-roundabout also took away the informal parking space outside a local newsagent's shop.
 He suffered a drop in trade and finally closed in 2004.
 Waitrose sells newspapers.

 The new Waitrose opened its doors late in 1996.
 The fears of the objectors have since been fully realised.
-Waitrose is doing very nicely, but at the time of writing, July 2011, sixty five local retailers have gone out of business since it opened, and only fourteen new retailers have come into the town.
+Waitrose is doing very nicely, but at the time of writing, May 2013, seventy local retailers have gone out of business since it opened, and only fourteen new retailers have come into the town.
 Traffic has increased.
 A subsequent survey, again by Donaldsons', showed that fewer people now walk in the High Street.
 In 1994, 50% of shoppers came to the town centre by car; in 1998 it was over 70%.

 The partiality of our local authorities towards Waitrose continues.
 St. John's Well Lane was resurfaced by Dacorum Borough Council at taxpayers' expense, while residential roads which are in a worse condition and have been waiting many years for repairs have still not been attended to.
 Road resurfacing is normally funded by Hertfordshire County Council; Dacorum Borough Council usually refuses to spend additional money from its own coffers, but was quite happy to stump up in this case.